demichelislab/SPICE-pipeline/README.md

 #### Running FaME

-> :warning: **WARNING**: FaME can use an important quantity of resources if run
+> :warning: FaME requires large amount of computational resources if run
-> on big datasets.
+> on large datasets.

 In order to run FaME just copy the genomic data that can be downloaded from the links reported above to the data/genomic/ folder and run the code.
-The script requires the R librarian package.
-The librarian package can be installed with the following command:
+The script requires the R *librarian* package.
+The *librarian* package can be installed with the following command:

 ```r